-The group believes, Alia Ray said, that partnerships between police and the neighborhoods they service can help officers address the immediate conditions that can threaten community safety.
+The organization believes, Alia Ray said, that partnerships between police and the neighborhoods they service can help officers address the immediate conditions that can threaten community safety.

 Efforts to engage a community can come through many channels.
 As an example, Alia Ray pointed to Greg's Groceries, a collaboration with the Harvest Hope Food Bank, Columbia Police Department and Swansea Police Department that gives those police departments boxes of shelf-stable food to keep in patrol cars to help officers address hunger in the field.
 The program also helped deliver food to displaced residents of the Allen Benedict Court apartments in Columbia after a deadly gas leak.

 Serve & Connect is also involved with the Daddy & Me 5K sponsored by the Springdale Police Department.
-The origins of that program come from Springdale Police Chief Kevin Cornett, who said that he has repeatedly seen negative interactions between young people lacking a parental figure and police.
+The origins of that program come from former Springdale Police Chief Kevin Cornett, who said that he has repeatedly seen negative interactions between the police and young people lacking a parental figure.
 Cornett believes an active father figure can help stop bad influences.
 The Daddy & Me 5K celebrates the roles of fathers and includes "Daddy Olympics," which includes stroller-unfolding competitions and diaper-changing competitions.

 Serve & Connect not only supports communities, but officers as well.
 The organization assists the families of officers killed in the line of duty with fundraising drives.
 In the last three and half years, Serve & Connect has helped raise more than $450,000 for families of officers killed in the line of duty.